LukeGarnham/Stumps-and-Studs-MS4/README.md

 *   **Installed Apps**:  For each new Django app I created, the app name needed to be added to the list of installed apps (INSTALLED_APPS).
 Other apps such as Crispy Forms and Django Storages have also been added to the list so Django knows they are trusted apps which can be used.
 *   **Django AllAuth**:  AllAuth can be configured in the global settings.py file.
 Installation instructions for AllAuth can be found [here](https://django-allauth.readthedocs.io/en/latest/installation.html) and configuration instructions can be found [here](https://django-allauth.readthedocs.io/en/latest/configuration.html).
-*   **Stripe**:  I followed the [Stripe documentatin](https://stripe.com/docs/payments/accept-a-payment) and the detailed [Code Institute Boutique Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/90cda137ebaa461894ba8c89cd83291a/) instructional videos to set up the payment system.
-This is a test set up (rather than live) so cards will not actually be charged.
+*   **Stripe**:  I followed the [Stripe documentation](https://stripe.com/docs/payments/accept-a-payment) and the detailed [Code Institute Boutique Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/90cda137ebaa461894ba8c89cd83291a/) instructional videos to set up the payment system.
+This is a test set up (rather than live) so actual cards cannot be used.
 There are a variety of test payment card numbers provided in [Stripe's documentation](https://stripe.com/docs/testing#international-cards) which can be used to simulate a successful payment.
 A Stripe public key (STRIPE_PUBLIC_KEY), Stripe secret key (STRIPE_SECRET_KEY) & Stripe webhook secret (STRIPE_WH_SECRET) are required to connect to Stripe but these are all stored as environment variables in both GitPod and Heroku as I don't want to share these publicly.
 *   **AWS**:  I use Amazon Web Services (AWS) to host my static and media files for the deployed site (on Heroku) in an S3 bucket.
 I have configured my global settings to enable my app to connect to it when deployed.
 In Heroku, I have created a number of environment variables including USE_AWS which is set to True.
 An 'if' statement in my global settings checks if this exists in the environment and if so, configures my app to use the AWS S3 bucket for static and media files.
 I closely followed the videos in the Deployment section of the [Code Institute Boutique Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d90bfac64e564b41a177b65c34a63502/) to set this configuration up - more detailed steps are explained in my [Deployment](#deployment) section below.
 *   **Gmail Email Account**:  In order to actually send emails to users, I have configured the global settings to connect to my Gmail account.
-The email address (EMAIL_HOST_USER) and Gmail app password (EMAIL_HOST_PASS) enable my app to connect to my Gmail account and these are set up as variables which are retireved from the Heroku environment so as to keep them private.
-They are only required in the Heroku environment since I have configured the global settings to use the default Django email confifuration if in a development environment such as GitPod, otherwise the Gmail settings are used.
+The email address (EMAIL_HOST_USER) and Gmail app password (EMAIL_HOST_PASS) enable my app to connect to my Gmail account and these are set up as variables which are retrieved from the Heroku environment so as to keep them private.
+They are only required in the Heroku environment since I have configured the global settings to use the default Django email configuration if in a development environment such as GitPod, otherwise the Gmail settings are used.

 ### File Structure

 The project is split into apps.
 Each app has files (such as forms, models, urls and html files) which are specific to that app.
 However, there are some common files which we want apps to inherit from or which don't necessarily belong within one of the apps.
 These are stored in the templates folder.

 Each HTML file extends from the base.html file which is saved in the templates folder.
-Toast templates are also stored within the templates folder.
+Toast templates are stored within an includes folder which is also stored within the templates folder.

 The templates folder contains an 'allauth' subfolder which contains a number of the allauth template html files.
 These were copied from the AllAuth site-packages directory using the following command before I then deleted the AllAuth openid and tests templates:

 *cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth*

-I subsequently modified the base.html AllAuth template so that the style of my website is inherited through all of the AllAuth templates.
-I further modified some of the individual AllAuth templates to ensure my desired styling on all pages.
+I decided not to delete the social account templates as I might look to utilise them in a future iteration of this site as I look to continue learning beyond the end of the course.
+In the AllAuth account folder, I modified the base.html template so that the style of my website is inherited through all of the AllAuth templates.
+I further modified some of the individual AllAuth templates to ensure my desired styling is applied to all pages.

 ### Static Files